atkaridarshan04/Nginx-Demos/load-balancing/README.md

-# Nginx as Reverse Proxy
+# Load balancing and Reverse Proxy Using Nginx

 This project demonstrates how to configure **Nginx as a reverse proxy and load balancer** for multiple backend applications — all containerized using Docker and managed via Docker Compose.